Mk1806/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0) A script that prints "Hello, World", followed by a new line to the standard output.
  1. A script that displays a confused smiley.
+ 2. A script to display the contents of /etc/passwd file.